sonata-api/sonata-api/README.md

 ### A more cohesive fullstack

-Aeria makes your backend metadata fully available to the frontend and extends [JSON Schema](https://json-schema.org/) with visual representation attributes, allowing third parties to quickly grasp how your data should be rendered in the frontend.
+Aeria makes your backend metadata fully available to the frontend and extends [JSON Schema](https://json-schema.org/) with visual representation attributes, allowing third parties to quickly grasp how your data should be rendered.

 ### Better error handling